minoli-g/SimpleExpenseManager/README.md

 # SimpleExpenseManager
 This is an android based basic expense manager application which will be used as a lab assignment for CS3042 - Database Systems course module.

+## Changes Implemented:
+Persistent database was added using SQLite.
+Android's SQLiteDatabase and SQLiteHelper classes were used for this.
+Database is initialized and accessed through DBAccess class, which is used by the PersistentAccountDAO, PersistentTransactionDAO and PersistentExpenseManager classes.

+Added the ability to delete account by implementing the removeAccount method of AccountDAO interface.
+Also added a method to TransactionDAO interface which allows to delete all transactions linked to a particular account.

+Certain groups of actions which were executed together had the possibility of leaving the database in an inconsistent state if the execution failed halfway.
+The ExpenseManager class had methods (updateAccountBalance and removeAccount) which called such actions together without allowing for such a situation.
+Those methods were overriden in the PersistentExpenseManager class, where the methods of Android's SQLiteDatabase class, beginTransaction(), setTransactionSuccessful(), and endTransaction() were used to ensure consistency.

+When a new account is inserted, or an old account is deleted, the dropdown lists of accounts and the transaction logs shown on the screen must be updated.
+Buttons were added at the base of each screen to manually refresh those views.
+If, without refreshing with these buttons, some action is attempted using an account which is no longer in the system, an error message will be displayed.

 ## Description
 During this assignment we will be self-learning how to use an embedded database in an android application.
 This project is an android application that act as a skeleton.
 Following is the structure of the application.